AndyObtiva/abstract_feature_branch/README.md

 Release Notes
 -------------

+Version 0.5.0:
+- Added support for local configuration feature ignored by git + some performance optimizations via configuration caching and better algorithms.

 Version 0.4.0:
 - Added support for overwriting feature configuration with environment variable overrides.
 Very useful on Heroku to quickly enable/disable features without a redeploy.